KittyGiraudel/awesome-sass/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Hugo Giraudel](http://hugogiraudel.com) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Kitty Giraudel](https://kittygiraudel.com) has waived all copyright and related or neighboring rights to this work.